 Provide verbal updates to the facility on observations and outstanding issues, whenever feasible.

-If a facility is unable to support video or other virtual interactions, or if the Authority determines that the video or any other virtual interaction during the virtual interactive evaluation does not permit a sufficient examination of the facility or of a corrective action, Rwanda FDA may terminate the virtual interactive evaluation and instead perform on-site inspection or use other available assessment tools.
+Rwanda FDA should terminate the virtual interactive evaluation and instead perform on-site inspection or use other available assessment tools where the facility is unable to provide satisfactory evidences for virtual inspection.

 Technological Requirements

 The quality equipment of the online connection (e.g., connectivity, image quality) should be adequate for the Authority to remotely review, observe, examine, and evaluate the information requested.